DiRAC-HPC/Cluster-Challenge/challenge/preparation.md

 ## Feedback from the event

 Although the number of attendees was disappointing (6 out of the 20 who had registered), it was heartening to learn from the (paper, circulated on the last afternoon of the event) feedback forms that those who participated were not only enthusiastic about the event itself, but all of them wanted to learn more about careers in HPC and 4 of the 6 were interested in participating in the CIUK cluster challenge in December, if UCL organised a team (the other 2 were due to leave UCL before then).
 We had some very positive comments about the teaching and the atmosphere of the event, with several mentioning how much they had enjoyed themselves and how much they had learned.
 Negatives mainly concerned the perceived lack of advertising, and one person found the variety of training resources confusing (although someone else commented on how useful they were).
 Suggestions for improvement were mainly requests for more demos, examples, and hands-on time; this would mean extending the event to 3 days but is certainly something to consider for future challenges.
 We got the impression that everyone was quite tired at the end of the second day!

+Detailed feedback can be seen in the examples folder of this repository.